What is a Selective Serotonin Reuptake Inhibitor (SSRI)?

 - Persistent Pulmonary Hypertension in Newborn (PPHN)

 - Hypoplastic Left/Right Heart Syndrome (HLHS, HRHS),

-- Anencephaly (born without part of brain, skull and scalp)
+- Anencephaly (born without part of the brain, skull, and scalp)

-- Spina Bifida (underdeveloped vertebra which leaves spinal cord exposed)
+- Spina Bifida (underdeveloped vertebrae which leave the spinal cord exposed)

-- Cleft Palate or Lip (missing portion of roof of mouth or upper front jaw)
+- Cleft Palate or Lip (a missing portion of the roof of the mouth or upper front jaw)

-- Omphalocele (abdominal organs on outside of body)
+- Omphalocele (abdominal organs on the outside of the body)

 - Scoliosis (curved spine)

 - Club feet (feet curl inwards)

 - Autism Spectrum Disorder (ASD) or Delayed Development Disorder (DDD)